 Monday, October 15, 2012

 Granola is one of the things that I have missed a lot since giving up grains.
 I've tried a few recipes here and there that don't use oats, but the ease of making them and the combination of ingredients just didn't agree with me.
-Recipes were either too complicated, or just odd.
+Recipes were either too complicated, or just plain odd.
 I wanted a recipe that had the same satisfying crunch that I remember from normal oat-based granola.
 Finally I came up with this!
 It's so delicious my mom and I ate it up in no time.
-Primal, WAPFers and paleo people will love this recipe.
+Primal, WAPFers, Paleo and ALL people will love this recipe.
 It makes either a delicious breakfast, or a great snack on the go.
-I also shared this with my SIL who just had twin boys :) She's a grain-free granola lover and this totally made her day!
+I also shared this with my sister-in-law who just had twin boys :) She's a grain-free granola lover and this totally made her day!
 I know that you'll love it too!

 Grain-free Cinnamon Raisin Granola.